Rough and Ready Cemetery

-The Rough and Ready Cemetery is one of the older cemeteries in Drew County, Arkansas.
+The Rough and Ready Cemetery is a cemetery in Drew County, Arkansas.
 It is located about 1 mi south of the Monticello Civic Center on Arkansas Highway 19.
 It is located near the site of the village of Rough and Ready, which was one of the first settlements in Drew County and served as its first county seat, and is its only known surviving feature.
 The oldest known grave dates to 1847, although the oldest dated marker is marked 1860.
 A number of the county's early settlers are among the more than 200 graves in the cemetery.

 The cemetery was listed on the National Register of Historic Places in 1999.